helenabardsley/portfolio/index.md

 ---
 ## Projects
 ---
-### Distance-Revenue Dynamics: Optimizing Trip Metrics in NYC Yellow Cabs
+### Distance-Revenue Dynamics: Optimizing Trip Metrics in NYC Yellow Cabs (May 2025)
 <div style="text-align: justify"> In a transportation landscape dominated by algorithm-driven rideshare apps, NYC’s traditional taxi drivers face increasing challenges to remain competitive.
 The goal of our project was to empower these drivers with data intelligence, sourced via the NYC Open Data API, that had previously been out of reach.</div>
 <br>
 <div style="text-align: justify">To achieve this, I helped build a scalable <b>ETL pipeline</b> that processed over 22 million taxi trip records (2.13 GB) using <b>PostgreSQL, Apache Spark</b>, and <b>Python</b>, enabling us to analyze distance-revenue dynamics in a market where rideshare services account for 83% of trips.</div>